Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Comparison with Serre invariant loci

-In particular, $G_{X,\eta}$ is an $\eta$-generator. \end{construction} \begin{remark} It will be interesting to study $G_{X,\eta}$ more closely (cf. Remark \ref{minimal generator candidate}).
+In particular, $G_{X,\eta}$ is an $\eta$-generator.
+Let us observe $G_{X,\eta}$ more closely (cf. Remark \ref{minimal generator candidate}).
 For example, to the author, it is not so straightforward to see if $G_{X,\eta}$ is a minimal $\eta$-generator.
-We can also try to understand if different choices of base points of $X$ will indeed yield different subgroups and in that case if we can recover for example a group structure of $X$ from the set of those subgroups.
+We can also ask if different choices of base points of $X$ will indeed yield different subgroups and in that case if we can recover for example a group structure of the elliptic curve $X$ from the set of those subgroups.
 Note that since $\tau_{r,d}$ are not $\id_{\perf X}$-stabilizers, we see that they are represented by an element of $\sl(2,\bb Z)$, recalling the short exact sequence

 (cf. Example \ref{elliptic twist}). \end{remark} Since the cases of elliptic curves and non-elliptic curves are two extremes, we propose the following conjecture: \begin{conjecture} Let $\cal T$ be a triangulated category with $X \in \FM\cal T$.
 Then we have